wppbav/bavapi-sdk-python/docs/usage/project-tips.md

 ## Retry failed requests

-There's a sporadic issue where some requests may raise an `SSL: CERTIFICATE_VERIFY_FAILED` error.
+!!! tip "New default behavior"
+    `bavapi` automatically retries failed requests starting from `v0.13`.
+The number of retry attempts can be controlled by the `retries` parameter in top-level functions and the `Client` interface.
+[More info](advanced.md#control-bavapi-behavior).

+    If you are using an older version of `bavapi`, this tip should still apply.

-While we will continue investigating solutions to the issue, you can use the [`retry`](https://github.com/invl/retry) package to automatically retry requests upon failure.
+You can use the [`retry`](https://github.com/invl/retry) package to automatically retry requests upon failure.

 Here's an example snippet: